-Jobs Queensland has delivered the Queensland Tourism Workforce Plan 2017-20 (PDF, 1.48MB) following extensive consultation with industry and communities across Queensland.
-The Plan, as part of our commitment under Advancing Tourism 2016–20: Growing Queensland Jobs (PDF, 2.9 MB), provides an industry-endorsed strategic framework to build on the tourism industry’s strengths, while providing clear achievable and measurable goals that government and industry can implement together.
+Jobs Queensland delivered the Queensland Tourism Workforce Plan 2017-20 (PDF, 1.48MB) in July 2017 following extensive consultation with industry and communities around Queensland.
+The Plan, as part of our commitment under Advancing Tourism 2016–20: Growing Queensland Jobs (PDF, 2.9 MB), provided an industry-endorsed strategic framework to build on the tourism industry’s strengths, while providing clear achievable and measurable goals that Government and industry could implement together.

-During consultation with tourism stakeholders, industry was very clear about what it wanted – ‘do-able’, realistic recommendations that could be ‘owned’ by industry in partnership with government and actioned at a local level, as well as state-wide.
-The actions included in the Plan will require strategic investment, collaboration and partnerships involving all levels of government, training providers, industry organisations, employers and individual stakeholders.
+During consultation with tourism stakeholders, industry was very clear about what it wanted – ‘do-able’, realistic recommendations that could be ‘owned’ by industry in partnership with Government and actioned at a local level, as well as statewide.
+Actions included in the Plan will require strategic investment, collaboration and partnerships involving all levels of government, training providers, industry organisations, employers and individual stakeholders.

 Four key themes were identified – careers, local workforce, skills and collaboration.
-These themes were reflected in every region, however the order of priority and magnitude of need varies from region to region.
-Jobs Queensland has committed to developing region-specific tourism workforce development plans which reflect these variances, and will provide practical solutions at a local level.
-These regional plans will be developed in collaboration with industry.
+These themes were reflected in every region, however, the order of priority and magnitude of need varied from region to region.

 DOWNLOAD THE PLAN